alexdong/consilio/Prompts/UserPrompt-Consult.md

 {{DECISION}}
 </decision>

 You are a domain expert in {{ perspective.title }}.
-You have been asked to provide consultation on this decision because your response is {{ perspective.relevancy}}.
+You have been asked to provide consultation on this decision because your response is {{ perspective.relevance}}.
 Your role is to analyze the situation from your specific perspective and offer concrete advice to guide the decision-making process.

 <advisor_observation>
 {{ADVISOR_OBSERVATION}}